eeg3/workspaces-portal/README.md

 #### Configure Approval Email Address

-For WorkSpace creation approvals, configure the email address within the `approval.email` entry.
+For WorkSpace creation approvals, configure the email address within the `approval.email` entry inside `website/js/confi.js`.
 This could be an individual address or a Distribution List.

 #### Configure Cognito to use Custom Trigger